 27. A good conversation is a very good conversation.

-28. Humans and organizations are not linear entities.
+28. Humans and organizations are not linear entities – such are an evolving networks of things.

 29. Most work gets done across and through the organization as a whole network system.
 Organizations are ‘networks’ vs, hierarchical systems that generally inhibit performance.